ibm-cloud-docs/cloud-object-storage/iam/buckets.md

   1. Navigate to the **Identity and Access** console from the **Manage** menu.
   2. Select **Service IDs** from the left navigation menu.
-  3. Select a Service ID to view any existing policies, and assign a new policy.
+  3. Select a Service ID to view any existing policies, and assign a new policy or edit an existing policy.
   3. Select the service instance, service ID, and desired role.
   4. Enter `bucket` in the **Resource Type** field and the bucket name in the **Resource** field.
   5. Click **Submit**